How do I determine which MLS my property should be in?

 Note: We are unable to display your contact information on these sites, our office information is automatically displayed.
 Some sites may have agents who pay a fee to be displayed as a contact on your listing.

 Do you offer a low-cost full-service listing?

-Yes, we offer 3.5% full-service listing if you are within an hour of Tyngsboro, MA.
-Although we are priced competitively, we are not a "Discount Broker".
-We always provide exceptional service and are able to offer a lower rate because as a broker, we do not need to split our side of the commission.
+Yes, we offer a discounted full-service listing if you are within an hour of Tyngsboro, MA/Nashua, NH.
+Even though we are priced competitively, we always provide exceptional service.
+We are able to offer a lower commission rate because as a broker, we do not need to split our side of the commission.
 Please contact us for more information.